noufilsaqib/Umbrella/README.md

 HEAD
 * Hi my name is Noufil.
 I'm excited about this project because I can learn how how to collaborate with team members in a professional environment.
 * Hi my name is Xavier.
 I'm excited about this project because...
-7c29eab (added one line intro to README for Noufil)
 * Hi my name is Anh.
 I'm excited about this project because I can learn new things and work with my amazing team

 ## Technologies